Notice

 Donor corneal tissue is obtained from an Eye Bank for the day of your surgery.

-In a pre-operative area, you will be given eye drops.
-An IV line will be placed in your hand.
+In your pre-op room, you will get eye drops and an IV line will be placed in your hand.

-While you are briefly asleep, the eye is anesthetized with a numbing injection.
+While you are briefly asleep, the eye is numbed.

 A 5mm incision is made at the edge of the cornea.
-If cataract surgery is planned, the cataract is removed using a standard technique.
+If you are having cataract surgery, the cataract is removed using a standard technique.

-Your cornea is marked on the outside to guide removal of the diseased Descemet’s membrane and endothelium from the inside of your eye.
+Your cornea is marked on the outside to guide removal of the diseased Descemet’s membrane and endothelium.

 The new donor cornea is cut to match the size of the membrane removed from the eye.